C93Fiedler/Shed-card-game/README.txt

 Old version written in early 2017 using Python 2.7.
+New version added 05/06/2020.

 The story of there being no comments in the code: